frictionlessdata/frictionless-r/README.md

 ## Usage

-With frictionless you can directly load data from a Data Package (local or remote) into your R environment.
-Here we load bird GPS tracking data from a Data Package published on [Zenodo](https://doi.org/10.5281/zenodo.5070086):
+With frictionless you can directly **read** data from a Data Package (local or remote) into your R environment.
+Here we read bird GPS tracking data from a Data Package published on [Zenodo](https://doi.org/10.5281/zenodo.5070086):

 ``` r